 Unobservable common events What about the indirect effects of institutions?
-Results from our estimates of the adjustment to common unobservable events are collected in Table 9.
+Results from our estimates of the adjustment to common unobservable events are collected in Table 11.
 As in the case of overall spending, we find a strong and significant influence of political institutions.
 Now both the electoral rule and the regime type matter.
 Unobservable common events have a smaller effect on the spending ratio (SSW/GDS) under majoritarian elections and under presidential regimes.
 When social security and welfare is measured as a share of GDP, the estimated effect of presidential regimes is particularly relevant, with a cumulative difference of about 5 percent of GDP.
-The last result can be interpreted as evidence of more rapid growth of welfare-state spending in parliamentary than in presidential regimes.
+As the estimated effects of the common events (the time sequence of $\beta q_t$ ) grow throughout the entire course of the sample, the last result can be interpreted as evidence of more rapid growth of welfare-state spending in parliamentary than in presidential regimes.
 This in turn may explain the above finding of income shocks having a larger impact on overall spending in parliamentary regimes.
 Finally, note that the influence of political institutions appears weaker in the broader sample of democracies.
-A likely reason is that this broad sample includes a number of developing countries, where the welfare state is too small to be meaningfully compared to the larger welfare states of more advanced societies.
+A likely reason is that this broad sample includes a number of developing countries, where the welfare state is too small to be meaningfully compared to the larger welfare states in the OECD.

-Observable economic events Table 10 summarizes results regarding the adjustment to observable economic events.
+Observable economic events Table 12 summarizes our results regarding the adjustment to observable economic events.
 Here we only report results on social security and welfare as a share of GDP, as the results for SSW/GDS are less robust.
-The pattern of estimated coefficients resembles the one obtained in Table 6 for the overall size of government.
-Presidential and majoritarian regimes have a dampened reaction to income shocks, and less persistence, compared to parliamentary proportional regimes.
+The estimated coefficients resembles the pattern we obtained in Table 6 for the overall size of government.
+Presidential and majoritarian systems have a dampened reaction to income shocks, and less persistence, compared to parliamentary and proportional systems.
 The result on persistence is less robust across estimation methods, however, as already found in Table 6.
-Moreover, comparing these estimates with those in Table 6, income shocks have a smaller impact on this component of the budget than on the overall budget size, suggesting that there are other spending items whose cash outlays are fixed and do not react to income shocks.
+Moreover, comparing these estimates with those in Table 6, income shocks have a smaller impact on this component of the budget than on the overall budget size.
+This suggests that automatic stabilizers due to the larger welfare states of proportional-parliamentary countries cannot fully explain the different reaction of the size of government and the budget surplus to income shocks, noted in the previous subsection.

 Electoral cycles Do we find a systematic effect of elections on the composition of spending?
 The answer is positive, but with some important differences relative to our findings on the overall size of government.
-9 As Table 11 shows, the post-election cycle in presidential regimes can be detected in only some specification or estimation methods.
-On the other hand, parliamentary regimes now display a statistically significant pre-election cycle in this component of spending (about 0.2 percent of GDP), which continues once the election is over.
-But this hike in social security spending is present only in proportional, parliamentary systems.
+As Table 13 shows, the post-election cycle in presidential regimes can be detected in only some specifications and estimation methods.
+On the other hand, parliamentary regimes now display a statistically significant pre-election cycle in this component of spending (about 0.2 percent of GDP), which continues in the post-election year.
+But this hike in social security spending is present only in proportional and parliamentary systems.
 Although the estimates are not entirely stable across samples and estimation methods, our results suggest quite a subtle pattern.
 In presidential regimes, spending on social security falls after the elections, as painful adjustments seem to be delayed.
-In parliamentary regimes, on the other hand, program expansions seem to take place during election years.
+In parliamentary regimes, on the other hand, program expansions seem to take place during election years, although only in countries with proportional elections.
 In proportional parliamentary regimes favors granted during the electoral campaign are sustained after the elections.